Mohamed Elnouby

-Mohamed Abdelbasset Elnouby (محمد عبد الباسط النوبي) is an Egyptian programmer and information security specialist, and one of the most famous white hat Arabic hackers.
+Mohamed Abdelbasset Elnouby (محمد عبد الباسط النوبي) is an Egyptian programmer, information security specialist and white hat hacker.

 His start point was in 2013 when he penetrated and discovered a vulnerability on Facebook.
-He also discovered many vulnerabilities on many websites like: Google, Yahoo, Amazon, Adobe and others.
 He has been honored for that effort plus adding his name to the add value and the hall of fame list of the white hat security experts on more than 20 global websites.

-He become project leader in OWASP in 2016, he was the Chief Technology Officer in Google business community in upper Egypt.
-As white hat hacker, he also helped many known companies to fix many vulnerabilities in their systems.
+He became a project leader in OWASP in 2016, and was the Chief Technology Officer in Google business community in upper Egypt.
+As a white hat hacker, he also helped many companies to fix vulnerabilities in their systems.

 Early life

 He was born in 1988 in Esna, Qena, upper Egypt.
-He is graduated from the faculty of the tourism and hotels Elmenia university.
+He graduated from the faculty of the tourism and hotels Elmenia university.
 He started working on the programming and computer networks field since 1999 and worked for many organizations like S3Geeks.
-He cooperated with some volunteering works like the Arabization of the famous social media website twitter and he also worked as the general moderator for the Arabic version for Foursquare app and a freelance programmer and the Chief Technonogy Officer in Google business community in upper Egypt.
+He cooperated with some volunteering works like the Arabization of Twitter and he also worked as the general moderator for the Arabic version for Foursquare app and a freelance programmer and the Chief Technology Officer in Google business community in upper Egypt.

-In 2014, he joined OWASP Cairo Chapter as an online coordinator, then he become a leader in OWASP for project (QRLJacking) upon he was discovering QRLJacking the new Social Engineering attack vector.
+In 2014, he joined OWASP Cairo Chapter as an online coordinator, then he became a leader in OWASP for project (QRLJacking) upon he was discovering QRLJacking the new Social Engineering attack vector.

 Notable works

 Samsung vulnerability 2014

-In October 2014, there were media reports about Hackers can use the Samsung "Find My Mobile" feature to attack phones and Mohamed Elnouby discovered that, this feature allows users to remotely lock or wipe their phones if they're misplaced or stolen, If Find My Mobile is turned on, hackers can remotely lock the device and change its unlock code, rendering it useless.
+In October 2014, there were media reports that hackers can use the Samsung "Find My Mobile" feature to attack phones and Mohamed Elnouby discovered that, this feature allows users to remotely lock or wipe their phones if they're misplaced or stolen, If Find My Mobile is turned on, hackers can remotely lock the device and change its unlock code, rendering it useless.

 According to the National Cyber Security Division, which is part of the U.S. Department of Homeland Security: the hackers can exploit a flaw in Samsung's Find My Mobile system to execute denial-of-service attacks.

 When lock-code data comes in over a network, Samsung mobile devices do not validate the source, according to the U.S. government's National Vulnerability Database.
 This makes Samsung phones more susceptible to this kind of remote attack.

 Samsung said it is looking into the situation.